-→ GHG emissions and water use are the main drivers of impacts in the direct operations, while the impacts from land use at the production site are relatively small.

-The extraction Compared to a of natural gas plays a conservative counterpredominant role in factual scenario, EDF the upstream impacts management practices of the power stations. on the production sites contribute to avoiding impacts on biodiversity.
+→ GHG emissions and water use are the main drivers of impacts in the direct operations, while the impacts from land use at the production site are relatively small. → The extraction of natural gas plays a predominant role in the upstream impacts of the power stations. → Compared to a conservative counterfactual scenario, EDF management practices on the production sites contribute to avoiding impacts on biodiversity.